 OSHA or Safety Violations

 If the injury resulted from safety violations such as wet floors without signage or broken resort equipment, this may strengthen your claim.
-Violations may lead to penalties and support your credibility before an insurance adjuster or judge in cases of common workplace injuries.
+Violations may lead to penalties, and support your credibility before an insurance adjuster or judge in cases of common workplace injuries.

-Step‑by‑Step: Filing a Claim in Stroudsburg
+Step‑by‑Step: Filing a Hospitality Claim in Stroudsburg

 -